Dealogic/reference-conflicts-analyzer-azure-devops-task/README.md

     pathOfFileToAnalyze: '{The entry point of the .NET application to analyze.}'
 ```

-Any reference conflicts can be reported as an issue:
+Reference conflicts are reported as issues (warnings/errors):
 ![Reported Issues](https://github.com/Dealogic/reference-conflicts-analyzer-azure-devops-task/raw/master/screenshots/IssuesAreReported.png)

-The dependency graph is reported as a diagram onto the build summary page:
+Dependency graph is published as a diagram onto the build summary page:
 ![Dependency Graph](https://github.com/Dealogic/reference-conflicts-analyzer-azure-devops-task/raw/master/screenshots/DiagramOnBuildResult.png)

 See the next section for additional settings.